karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/WIP.md

 It could be that an input was changed and then changed back

-## Cell register inputs can read variables but register outputs cannot write them
+## Cell register inputs can read named variables but register outputs cannot write them

 Register outputs are written immediately.
 If a variable's register were to be written mid-frame, the value that a golem reads would depend on when it executed.
 This violates the principle that variables only change their value between frames.

-To write a variable, a cell must explicitly use a variable reference.
+To write a named variable, a cell must explicitly use a variable reference.

-However, there is a way around this to allow cells to read values from the circuit on the same frame: a cell's variable can be hooked up to a variable that is created for a register.
+There is a way around this to allow scripts to read values from the circuit on the same frame: a scripts's variable can be a variable that is created for a register.
 Since registers are internal, the update order is fixed so there is no sequencing problem.
-Furthermore, because the variable update phase occurs between the program phase and the next circuit phase, the circuit will always see the latest variable value written by a script and vice-versa.
+Furthermore, because of the phase order, the circuit will always see the latest variable value written by a script and vice-versa.

 ## Cells update at most once per frame